Tasman Empire Airways Limited: Fleet survivors

 Douglas DC-8 Series 52, TEAL / Air New Zealand ZK-NZC, is derelict and stored at Manaus Airport, Brazil.

 Service

 On board dining was a notable feature of the trans-Tasman and later, the Coral Route.
 The food was cooked from scratch on board.
 Morning and afternoon teas were prepared on board as well as hot meals.
 A dumbwaiter was used to provide access to the two decks of the flying boats.

 The military look of the earliest uniforms reflected the era—the aftermath of war.
-The male steward's uniforms were reassuring and gave the impression that flight crew could be expected to handle any situation.
+The male stewards' uniforms were reassuring and gave the impression that flight crew could be expected to handle any situation.
 In 1946, women were appointed to the TEAL flying boat crew.
 Many had trained as nurses which was thought to be an ideal background for coping with any situation on board.
 In 1961, hostesses appeared in uniforms designed by Christian Dior and made locally by El Jay.